IsakSundeSingh/rust-todo-server-workshop/README.md

 ## Assignments

+Since this workshop has a few tests set up, it is easier to split the project up into a library and a binary, where having a library makes it more testable.
+The library part is `./src/lib.rs` and the binary is `./src/main.rs`, so you can just do your edits in the library to make tests pass.

 ### 1. Health check

 Add an endpoint that just returns the status code `200 OK` on the path `/`